Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Defenses

 \subsection{Model Inspection}

-Starting with model inspection, we discuss groups of defenses that mitigate only backdoor and targeted attacks.
-In this third group, we determine for a given model whether a backdoor is implanted or not.
+Starting with model inspection, we discuss groups of defenses operating before the model is deployed.
+The approaches in these groups mitigate only backdoor and targeted attacks.
+In model inspection, we determine for a given model whether a backdoor is implanted or not.
 The defense settings in this group are diverse, and encompass all combinations.
 In principle, model inspection can be used in all learning settings, where exceptions for specific defenses might apply.
-To inspect a model, \citet{kolouri2020universal} and \citet{Xu2021MetaAudio} show that crafting specific input patterns and training a meta-classifier on the outputs of a given model computed on such inputs can reveal whether the model is backdoored. \citet{bajcsy2021baseline} follow the same approach, using clean data and a pruned model.
+To inspect a model can be formulated as classifications tasks.
+For example, \citet{kolouri2020universal} and \citet{Xu2021MetaAudio} show that crafting specific input patterns and training a meta-classifier on the outputs of a given model computed on such inputs can reveal whether the model is backdoored. \citet{bajcsy2021baseline} follow a similar approach, using clean data and a pruned model.
 A different observation is that when relying on the backdoor trigger to output a class, the network behaves somehow \emph{unusual}: it will rely on normally irrelevant features.
+Thus, outlier detection can be used.
 For example, \citet{zhu2021clear} alternatively search for a set of points that are reliably misclassified to detect feature-collision attacks.
-To detect backdoors and backdoored models, outlier detection can be used on top of interpretability techniques~\cite{huang2019neuroninspect}, and on top of latent representations~\cite{chen2018detecting, tang2019demon,soremekun2020exposing}.
+To detect backdoors and backdoored models, outlier detection can be used on top of interpretability techniques~\cite{huang2019neuroninspect}, or latent representations~\cite{chen2018detecting, tang2019demon,soremekun2020exposing}.
 Alternatively, \citet{xiang2021red} show that finding a trigger that is reliably misclassified indicates the model is backdoored.
 As reported in Table~\ref{table:matching_attack_defenses}, model inspection has primarily been evaluated on backdoor attacks with a predefined trigger strategy.